jssolutionzone/js-programs/README.md

 ### Problem - 1
 > Qn.
-Write a function, which accepts array of objects (object having name and price as an attribute) as string and sort them in ascending order as per below rules.
+Write a function, which accepts array of objects (object having name and price as an attribute) as string and sort them in ascending order as per below rules. <br>
   Rule 1.
-If all the prices are unique then, sort that array in ascending order by price.
+If all the prices are unique then, sort that array in ascending order by price.<br>
   Rule 2.
-If all the prices are not unique then, sort that array in ascending order by name.
+If all the prices are not unique then, sort that array in ascending order by name.<br>

 ```js

 function hasDuplicatePrice(list) {
     const priceArr = [];
     let hasDuplicate = false;